VictorVaquero/sentimentAnalysis/readme.md

 ### Prerequisites

 The data recolection uses multiple third-party librarys: GetOldTweets-python, TensorFlow and Stanford NLP.
-You may need to install it.
+You may need to install them.

 ## Built With